TenthPres/AccessLogin/README.md

 	      public 'UserName' => string 'JaneDoe' (length=7)
 	      public 'SiteNumber' => string '91460' (length=5)
 	      public 'SiteName' => string 'Tenth Presbyterian Church' (length=25)

+### Why You Should Use Basic Requests Instead of Detailed Requests

+For Basic Requests, this library uses a particular query to ACS servers which is very quick and efficient, but only provides the limited information seen above.
+However, considering that the application designer will already have the user email address, this information should be sufficient to disambiguate between most (admittedly, not all) individuals.

+If, however, this information is insufficient, you may find that Detailed Requests, described below, better meet your needs.